The value of timing information in event-triggered control: Necessary and sufficient conditions on the transmission rate

 \begin{theorem} Under the assumptions of Lemma~\ref{inclusionsets}, if~\eqref{eq:jump-upp} holds with $\nu$-precision for all $k \in \mathbb{N}$, then there exists a delay realization $\{ \Delta_k \}_{k \in \integerspos}$ and an initial condition such that

 \end{theorem}

 \begin{remark} {\rm Theorem~\ref{THM:NECESAAPP} provides a necessary transmission rate for the exponential convergence of the estimation error to zero using our event-triggering strategy.
-It is easy to check that as $\sigma \rightarrow 0$, this results also gives a necessary condition for asymptotic stability, although it does not provide an exponential convergence guarantee of the state. } \oprocend \end{remark}
+By noting that the lower bound in~\eqref{necessT} does not depend on $v_0$, it is easy to check that as $\sigma \rightarrow 0$, this result also gives a necessary condition for asymptotic stability, although it does not provide an exponential convergence guarantee of the state. } \oprocend \end{remark}